santoshkatageri/instance-watcher/README.md

 ## Description

 This AWS Lambda function will send you once a day a recap email with the list of the running EC2 instances on all AWS region for a giver AWS Account.
-I'm using this for nonprod, lab, and personal AWS accounts, to get a kindly reminder of what I've left running.
+I'm using this for non-prod, lab, and personal AWS accounts, to get a kindly reminder of what I've left running.

 ## Core features

-* List running EC2 instances accross all AWS Regions
+* List running EC2 instances across all AWS Regions
 * Check `name`, `instance-id`, `instance_type`, `key_name`, `region`, `launch_time`
+* Filter / White list capability using a tag
-* Send summuary by email once a day
+* Send summary by email once a day
 * Serverless Architecture using Lambda, Lambda layer, SES

 ## Requirements